laurynasgadl/php-validator/README.md

 `numeric` : the value needs to be a numeric

+`default:{value}` : the rule will always be applied first, meaning, params can successfully pass `required` rules even if their value is not set or is null

 ## Custom messages
 You can set custom validation messages either via the Validator constructor or the `validate` method:
 ```php